Katarina-Poole/Spatial-Audio-Metrics/docs/tutorial.rst

 Visualising HRTF metrics
 -----------------------------------------
-The function visualisation can be used to easily visualise some basic HRTF metrics such as the ILD, ITD and spectra.
+The function visualisation can be used to easily visualise some basic HRTF metrics such as the ILD, ITD and spectra and the source locations.
 The az argument in plot_hrtf_overview is used to select which azimuth locations you want to visualise the transfer functions (max four)

 .. code-block:: python